develogix-packages/filament-startify-docs/docs/index.md

 repository for any issue reports.

 ## Attribution
 I have not developed everything on my own!
-I've used some well codes open-source packages and will also give the right attribution to the creators.
+I've used some well coded open-source packages and will also give the right attribution to the creators.

+Please understand that I could not include every namespace and vendor names, because I didn't want to require to many packages.
+I've picked what suites best and implemented it.
+Every file that was not only my work is marked with the creator.

 My intention with this package is to boost up your workflow, by combining this available amazing features into one package and make them work together like a charm.